NCI-VB/pavlakis_TNBC_hetIL-15/README.md

 This repo contains scripts for analysis of scRNAseq, bulkRNAseq and Nanostring data as described in Stellas & Karaliota et al. Cell Reports 2023

-The original analysis was run using the NIH Integrated Data Analysis Platform (NIDAP), which lies behind government firewalls and unfortunately cannot be accessed by external collaborators.
-The underlying code and datasets have been collected here to describe the logic parameters used for the analyses presented in the paper, and may still contain oddities idiosynchratic to NIDAP.
+The original analysis was run using the NIH Integrated Data Analysis Platform (NIDAP), which is hosted behind NIH firewall and unfortunately cannot be accessed by external collaborators.
+The underlying code and datasets have been extracted from the platform and collected here to describe the logic parameters used for the analyses presented in the paper.
+The code has some NIDAP platform specific comments & variables, but encapsulates the core logic and analysis flow.

 R package versions used are below: